JakeDangIt/siths-math-a-thon/README.md

 ### Profile + Avatar

-Unforunately, I spent a long time figuring out this feature, but eventually I got it. <br>
+Unfortunately, I spent a long time figuring out this feature, but eventually I got it. <br>
 To put it very briefly, you can update your user data and upload an avatar, of which you crop yourself. <br>
 Might be best to just leave this stuff alone since I'm not too confident in changing it.
+It was very hard adding the cropper library, converting the canvas to images, figuring out how to update it on the app and on the DB, etc.

 ### Archive